tabletradio/altlauncher/README.md

 # Installation

-***NOTE:*** *When you install this app, it does not show up in the list of apps in the launcher that comes with the Phoenix radios. **During the installation process, be sure to click the "Open" button to run it once.
+***NOTE:*** *The Alt Launcher does not show up in the launcher that comes with the Phoenix radios. **During the installation process, be sure to click the "Open" button to run it once.
 From that point on, it will run in the background**.
 If you don't start it during the installation process, the only way to start it is with another app that launches apps (like CarWebGuru).*

 ## Instructions
 1. Go to [Releases](https://github.com/tabletradio/altlauncher/releases), and expand Assets under the most recent release.